-Last weekend we celebrated our daughter’s 6th birthday with a fun Rainbow party.
+When our daughter turned 6 we celebrated it with a fun Rainbow theme birthday party.
 I spent more time than I want to admit looking for ideas and inspiration for the party.
 I thought I would save you the hassle and share my 10 ideas for a RAINBOW themed party!

 10 ideas for a rainbow party